AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data.md

 - Double
 - TimeSpan
 - DateTime
-- Enumeration – these are defined using the Enumerations endpoint
+- Enumeration – These are defined using the Enumerations endpoint
   - PropertyTypeId is the enumeration Id

-It is best practice to name types, properties and enumerations in a GraphQL friendly manner.
-If they are not in the proper format, a GraphQLName will be generated.
+It is best practice to name types, properties, and enumerations in a GraphQL-friendly manner.
+If the name is in the proper format, the generated GraphQLName will be the same as the name.
+Otherwise, the GraphQLName will not match the name field.

-- Best Practice GraphQL naming
+Best practice GraphQL naming:
 - Name can use these characters: [_A-Za-z][_0-9A-Za-z]
-  - Types and Enum types are pascal case (ex: MyType)
+- Types and enum types are Pascal case (MyType)
-  - Properties are camelCase: (ex: myProperty)
+- Properties are camel case (myProperty)
-  - Enum values are upper-case
+- Enum values are uppercase

 ## Relationships